 As an example, the Detail of Full URLs by Category report, found in the Internet Activity group of the Report Catalog, provides a detailed listing of each URL accessed within each category.
-To make a report that is specific to real-time scanning, copy the Detail of Full URLs by Category report and edit its report filter.
-On the Actions tab, select only permitted and blocked actions that relate to real-time scanning.
-On the Options tab, change the report catalog title and report name to identify this as a realtime scanning report.
-For example, you might change the name and title to Real-Time: Detail of Full URLs by Category.
+To make a report that is specific to scanning, copy the Detail of Full URLs by Category report, and edit the report filter for the new custom report.
+On the Actions tab, select only permitted and blocked actions that relate to scanning.
+On the Options tab, change the report catalog name and report title to identify this as a scanning report.
+For example, you might change the name and title to Scanning: Detail of Full URLs by Category.

-Investigative reports can also be used to gain insight into real-time scanning activities.
+Investigative reports can also be used to gain insight into scanning activities.

-1. In the Internet use by drop-down list, select Action.

-- 2. In the resulting report, click a real-time action, such as Category blocked real time, to show a list of drill-down options. - 3.
+- 1. In the Internet use by drop-down list, select Action. - 2.
+In the resulting report, click an action, such as Category blocked real time, to show a list of drill-down options. - 3.
 Click the desired drill-down option, such as Category or User. - 4.
 Click the Hits value or the bar on any row to see related detail. - 5.
 Click Modify Report, at the top of the page, to add the Full URL column to the report.

-See Investigative reports, page 105, for details on using all the investigative reports features.
+See Investigative reports, page 112, for details on using all the investigative reports features.

-How real-time scanning is logged
+How scanning is logged

-When you use real-time scanning options, note that there are differences in the way that standard Web filtering activity and real-time scanning activity are logged.
+When you use scanning options, note that there are differences in the way that standard Web filtering activity and scanning activity are logged.